Skip to content

 Options: --json, --label

-Unlike status, this command does not query GitHub API for workflow state or execution history.
-Use this for quick discovery and filtering.
-For detailed status including enabled/disabled state and latest run information, use status instead.
+Fast enumeration without GitHub API queries.
+For detailed status including enabled/disabled state and run information, use status instead.

 List workflows with state, enabled/disabled status, schedules, and labels.
 With --ref, includes latest run status.